nicolleharding/Elna-Vedic-Astrology/README.md

 - Pay gateway to allow user to pay for reading.
 - Add a gallery for photos of Elna's travel in India.
+- Add page that ncludes charts of famout people for interest and also to see output.

 # Testing
 Hero Image
-- Need to overlay Jyotish image on top of space image and center this.
+- Need to overlay Jyotish image on top of space image and center this. - done
-- Column text 33%, center and add padding.
+- Column text 33%, center and add padding. - done
+- Not sure obout the copy on the Hero image.

 Section
-- Adding padding to the image.
+- Adding padding to the image. - done
-- Positioning the texton the right of the image.
+- Positioning the texton the right of the image. - done
+- Need to figure out padding of text.
+- Need to improve placement and colour of button.

 Footer
 - Increase Contact Details font weight.
 - Responsiveness on footer has issue with logos.
+- Size of footer seems to large.